Tanupong/DSI_Project1/README.md

 The reason behind the state/geographic dominance of SAT is due to the fact that The College Board's founder are a group of a dozen colleges who are all on the east coast.
 While the ACT was developed at University of Iowa in the Midwest which both tests still have its dominance in its origin state till now.

-Let's look at the registration Costs for SAT and ACT
+Let's look at the registration Costs for SAT and ACT.
+It can be seen that the price of both test is very similar which did not affect student's decision making on what test to choose.

 |Fee type|Details|SAT Cost|ACT Cost|
 |---|---|---|---|